VishnuByrraju/ClipoAI/README.md

 # ClipoAI Assignment

-ClipoAI is a Flask-based web application for managing video projects.
+ClipoAI Assignment is a Flask-based web application for managing video projects.
 It allows users to create, update, and delete video projects, upload video files, and perform basic video processing tasks.

 ## Features